Experimental Study on Reinforcement Learning-based Control of an Acrobot: REINFORCEMENT LEARNING FRAMEWORK

 \section{REINFORCEMENT LEARNING FRAMEWORK}

 In this section, we briefly recap the RL framework presented in \cite{brinkmann2018reinforcement} and its adaptation to pendulum energy control presented in our earlier work \cite{cyr2019towards}.
-For the sake of brevity, we summarize the main steps of the original algorithm and point our key extensions.
+Thereby, we concentrate on the main steps of the original algorithm and highlight our key extensions.
 We refer the reader to \cite{sutton2018reinforcement, kaelbling1996reinforcement} for a detailed description of the underlying algorithm.

-We observe that the underlying energy control problem can be written as a Markov decision process~(MDP) consisting of discrete states~$S$, actions~$A$, an energy-based rewards function $R(s,a)$, and a state transition matrix~$\boldsymbol{P}(s^\prime|s,a)$.
-This transition probability matrix represents the algorithm's belief on the expected successor state $s^\prime$ given the current state $s\in S$ and an selected action $a\in A$.
+We observe that the underlying energy control problem can be written as a Markov decision process~(MDP).
+It is defined by the discrete states~$S$, the actions~$A$, an energy-based rewards function $R(s,a)$, and a state transition matrix~$\boldsymbol{P}(s^\prime|s,a)$.
+This transition probability matrix represents the algorithm's belief on the expected successor state $s^\prime$ given the current state $s\in S$ and a selected action $a\in A$.
 Therefore, the RL-algorithm chooses $a$ based on the reward function.

 We define a value function~$v(s)$ which determines the value of the single state~$s$.
 Moreover, the state-action value function~$q\left(a,s\right)$ describes the value of the corresponding state-action pair.
 Note that our goal is to find the optimal state-action value function~$q^*\left(s,a\right)$.
 This, can be determined via iterating over the Bellmann equation.
 Hence, the optimal policy~$\pi(s)$ can be obtained from